ryantd42/NY-Legislative-Git/2023/S6387B-2023/bill.md

   This fiscal note does not constitute a legal opinion on the  viability of  the  proposed change nor is it intended to serve as a substitute for the professional judgment of an attorney.
-  This estimate, dated April 12, 2024, and intended for use only  during the 2024 Legislative Session, is Fiscal Note No. 2024-6, prepared by the Actuary for the New York State and Local Retirement System.
+  This estimate, dated May 15, 2024, and intended for  use  only  during the  2024  Legislative Session, is Fiscal Note No. 2024-183, prepared by the Actuary for the New York State and Local Retirement System.